-• The sequencer DOES NOT have to be going from 1 to 2, to 3, [...] though this is its default state.

-• There are a lot of musically coherent options for where a chord goes after it's been played.
-Namely, the user can select where it goes next, how many times this is repeated, and where it goes after the repetitions are completed.
+- By default, the sequencer goes from chord 1 to 2, to 3, [...] but the chord direction can be edited. - There are a lot of musically coherent options for where a chord goes after it's been played.
+The user can select where it first goes next, how many times this is repeated, and where it goes after the repetitions are completed.